shn-amn/lbc/README.md

 - a string `str2` that replaces "buzz",
 - and a positive integer `limit`.
 It then plays the game for you from 1 up to (and including) `limit`.
+It also spells out every number in written English.

 ### The route `/fizzbuzz`
 To an `GET` request with the five query parameters listed above,